Polestar Automotive Holding UK PLC (PSNY) Stock Could Soon Reward Patient Investors

-Polestar Automotive Holding UK PLC (NASDAQ: PSNY) is -58.29% lower on its value in year-to-date trading and has touched a low of $4.00 and a high of $13.36 in the current 52-week trading range.
+Polestar Automotive Holding UK PLC (NASDAQ: PSNY) is -54.62% lower on its value in year-to-date trading and has touched a low of $4.00 and a high of $13.36 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The PSNY stock was last observed hovering at around $4.76 in the last trading session, with the day’s gains setting it 0.12%.
+The PSNY stock was last observed hovering at around $5.43 in the last trading session, with the day’s loss setting it -0.12%.

 Sponsored

-The stock witnessed a -37.99% gain in the last 1 month and extending the period to 3 months gives it a -14.24%, and is -2.20% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 6.28% over the week and 7.89% over the month.
+The stock witnessed a -28.63% gain in the last 1 month and extending the period to 3 months gives it a 4.94%, and is 11.55% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 6.10% over the week and 7.37% over the month.

 Polestar Automotive Holding UK PLC (PSNY) Analyst Forecasts